squeezer2.pl is a rewrite of

 I also have a local copy of an old version of his page.

-The script is currently at 0.7.
+The script is currently at 0.8.
 Licensing is an issue I am currently addressing, I would release this under the BSD license, but unfortunately the original script that I took parts from was licensed GPL so I expect this script needs to be licensed GPL as well.
+Until further notice, the code is GPLv2.

 I really liked M.K.'s script, but I wanted more information that I couldn't get from it.
 I needed the perl practice anyway and here is my rewrite.